Why doesn’t Insight alone create change?

 What supports real, lasting change:

 • Action and repetition: New patterns feel awkward at first.
-This is a sign of learning, not
+This is a sign of learning, not failure.

-• Awareness creates choice: Noticing what’s happening — during or after an experience —
+• Awareness creates choice: Noticing what’s happening — during or after an experience — allows for a pause and a different response next time.

 • Body and nervous system awareness: The body holds our history.
-Learning to listen and
+Learning to listen and regulate supports meaningful change.

-• Compassionate action: Change happens more easily when old patterns are met with
+• Compassionate action: Change happens more easily when old patterns are met with kindness rather than self-criticism.

 Lasting change is not about “trying harder,” but about working with how we are wired.